 A high school entrepreneur program can also help students from all socioeconomic backgrounds.
 It will create opportunities, foster social justice, instill confidence and stimulate the economy.
 All are highly pertinent aspirations during this time of economic uncertainty and political unrest.

 Many like the Pulitzer Prize-winning author Thomas Friedman advocates for having students graduate high school “innovation ready.”
 And governments are taking notice.
-Junior Achievement USA found a substantial increase in entrepreneurial education efforts at both the state level and district level with 49 states now offering entrepreneurship courses in grades K-12.
+Junior Achievement USA found a substantial increase in entrepreneurial education efforts at both the state level and district levels!
+Today 49 states now offer entrepreneurship courses in grades K through 12, and entrepreneur programs for high school students are increasingly popular.

 The best six high school entrepreneur programs to help you get started:

-You might think you are onto a great idea for a startup but not equipped to launch it.
+As a teen, you might think you are onto a great idea for a startup but are not equipped to launch it.
 While there are plenty of courses at top business schools like NYU Stern and UPenn Wharton that can teach you entrepreneurial skills, without the necessary mentorship and guidance, young ambition may just remain a distant dream.
 Without the experience and funding, how can you materialize your idea into a viable business?

 There are a handful of high school entrepreneur programs that not only teach you the necessary skills to be an entrepreneur, but also life skills.
-These can:
+What’s more, you don’t have to wait.
+These emerging high school entrepreneurship programs can:

 - offer you the space and support to research and test your ideas,

-- provide you with the mentors to guide you through the process, and
+- provide you with mentors to guide you through the process, and

-- invest funding so you can launch your business.
+- invest funding in your idea so you can launch your business.

-Below are some of the best high school entrepreneurship programs which can help students take their idea and transform it into a growing business.
+Below are some of the best high school entrepreneurship programs which can help students take their idea and transform it into growing businesses.

 LaunchX helps its student start real companies following the four steps of the program: